EPCCed/Activities/Activities/PostalSort/Readme.md

 The numbers inside each bucket are then sorted.
 There are two different stages that can thus be parallelised and different strategies can be explored to obtain the optimal throughput.

-## Learning objectives

-* Multiple people sorting will do more than one person in the same amount of time or the same end can be achieved in less time.
-   * Modern computers employ parallelism to the same ends.